Operation Totem: Preparations

 An important concern was the welfare of the local Aboriginal people, the Pitjantjatjara and Yankuntjatjarra, who inhabited the area.
 They lived through hunting and gathering activities, and moved over long distances between permanent and semi-permanent locations, generally in groups of about 25 or so, coming together for special occasions.
 The construction of the Trans-Australian Railway in 1917 had disrupted their traditional patterns of movement.
 Walter MacDougall had been appointed the Native Patrol Officer at Woomera on 4 November 1947, with responsibility for ensuring that Aboriginal people were not harmed by the LRWE's rocket testing programme.
 He was initially assigned to the Department of Works and Housing but was transferred to the Department of Supply in May 1949.
 As the range of the rockets increased, so too did the range of his patrols, from 358 mi in October 1949 to 2166 mi in March and April 1952.

 MacDougall found the Aboriginal people reluctant to reveal important details such as the location of water holes and sacred sites, but they did inform him that the Dingo Claypan area, which was in Yankuntjatjarra territory, had no particular importance or significance.
 MacDougall paid personal visits to pastoral stations in August 1953, warning the station managers, and requesting that the warnings be passed on to local Aboriginal people.
 Warning notices were posted around the perimeter of the test site, and aerial and ground searches, usually within 20 mi of the site, were made with increasing frequency as the test firings approached.
 The 1985 Royal Commission into British nuclear tests in Australia was critical of these efforts, which it deemed inadequate to warn people spread over 10000 sqkm.

-Because the Emu Field site was on the Australian mainland, the Australian government required much more information than they had for the Hurricane test about nuclear fallout and radioactive contamination.
+As the Emu Field site was on the Australian mainland, the Australian government required much more information than they had for the Hurricane test about nuclear fallout and radioactive contamination.
 The aide-mémoire that Lord Cherwell had given Menzies offered to provide information to Martin and Titterton on the possible radioactive hazards.
 Arrangements were made for them to see the full hazards report that the British team had prepared.
 They were not provided details about the bomb's design, but assurances were given that the Totem devices contained much less fissile material than the Hurricane device.
 Martin was particularly concerned that balloon flights had indicated that in October there were east and north east winds with speeds of up to 100 kn between 30000 and 40000 ft.
 Penney reassured Martin and Titterton that while the radioactive cloud might rise above 15000 ft, it would not reach 30000 ft.
 On this basis they reported to Menzies that no people would suffer ill-effects from the trials.